 A sharp knife is a safe knife.
 So, it’s your responsibility to keep your knife sharp all the time.
 No matter how expensive the knife is, it’ll dull if you use it.
 So, how often you should sharpen your knife depends on how frequently you use it.

 There’s no common measurement.
 Sometimes, it needs to be sharpened in the middle of preparing food.
-When cutting your food, you’ll feel it if your knife becomes dull.
+When cutting brisket, meat, or other foods, you’ll feel it if your knife becomes dull.
 And if it becomes dull, it should be sharpened.

 But, if you hone your knife before every use and if you’ve different knives for different use, then your knives may require to be sharpened only twice a year.
 Do you know the difference between honing and sharpening?

 Cleanliness is next to godliness.
-If you like to cook and love to take pride with the cutlery you use, then it’ll be impossible for you to use your knife without washing.
-So, definitely you should clean your knife after sharpening.
+If you like to cook and love to take pride in the cutlery you use, then it’ll be impossible for you to use your knife without washing it.
+So, definitely, you should clean your knife after sharpening.

 While sharpening, it takes some metal off the edge of your knife to make it sharp.
 This metal gets mixed with the particle of dust generated from the carbide or ceramic slot of your sharpener and clinged with your knife.
 So, you should wash after sharpening.

 You should also wash after honing if you hone using a whetstone or ceramic stick or regular knife sharpener.
 But, no need to wash your knife if you hone it with a steel rod.
 Just use a dry clean cloth to clean your knife.

 Yes, there’s a difference between honing and sharpening a knife, and that’s why there are two types of slots in every knife sharpener.

 Honing a knife is not an alternative for sharpening, but regular honing ensures that you’ll have to sharpen your knife less often.